WillOram/AzureAD-incident-response/README.md

 -   **Review Microsoft Secure Secure, triage and implement remediation recommendations**

 -   **Assign responsibility for regally auditing Azure AD and Microsoft 365 configuration**, including Applications and Service Principals, federation trust settings, Conditional Access policies, trust relationships and Microsoft Secure Score recommendations

--   **Enable Privileged Identity Manager in Azure AD** and set eligible assignments to Azure AD roles where these can be activated for a limited time when needed.

 -   **Configure** [**Privileged Access Management**](https://techcommunity.microsoft.com/t5/microsoft-security-and/privileged-access-management-in-office-365-is-now-generally/ba-p/261751) **in Microsoft 365**